abutneva/starter-academic/content/publication/epr2/index.md

 publication: "*Designing experiments in political science as an undergraduate student.*"
 publication_short: ""

 abstract: During the session on experimental research design, students are expected to learn about advantages and limitations of experiments in social sciences, as well as experimental ethics.
 How do I design an experiment?
 What questions could I answer by setting up an experiment?
 How do I maximise external and internal validity?
-Find out more by taking a look at my [presentation](https://aleksandra-butneva.netlify.app/files/Tutorial_2.pdf) from the 2020 Fall class.
+Find out more by taking a look at my [presentation](https://aleksandra-butneva.netlify.app/files/Tutorial_2.pdf) from Fall 2020.

+Oviously, experimental research is not capable of answering every single question in PolSci.
+However, some hypotheses can be reasonably tested with setting up laboratory of field experiments.
+So, I think that it would be intriguing to ask prospective graduate about possible questions that could be adressed via experiments.
+My students Ann-Katrin and Anastasia suggested that the more a person listens to country music, the more likely he or she is to fall into stereotypical views of men and women.
+They proposed a laboratory experiment, using visual aids (videos and pictures, depicting interactions between genders) for pre- and post testing of experiment participants.

 # Summary.
 An optional shortened abstract.
 summary: Living out creativity in political science experiments.